 The OnePlus 9R follows a similar design to that of its higher-priced siblings.
 It gets a glass sandwich design with Gorilla Glass 5 at both front and rear.
 The back merges smoothly with the polished metal frame, which gives it a good in-hand feel.

 The phone is slippery and gets plenty of smudges- they aren’t much visible but may bother you.
-OnePlus does ship a transparent case in the box, but it has a weirdly large ‘Never Settle’ branding and turned yellow within weeks.
+OnePlus ships a transparent case in the box, but it has a weirdly large ‘Never Settle’ branding and turned yellow within weeks.

 Anyway, the phone feels quite premium, thanks to glass and aluminum.
 The Lake Blue color we have here has a smooth glossy finish at the back.
 There’s also a Carbon Black variant which has a frosted matte finish.